David Lewis (Canadian politician): Leader of the NDP

 Stephen Lewis was coming into his own during this period.
 In 1963, at the age of 26, he was elected to the Legislative Assembly of Ontario.
 Following the engineered 1970 resignation of Donald C. MacDonald, Stephen was elected leader of the Ontario New Democratic Party.
 During the early-to-mid-1970s, the father-and-son-team led the two largest sections of the NDP.

 In February 1968, Stephen Lewis, as a supposed representative of the Ontario NDP legislative caucus, asked the 63-year-old Tommy Douglas to step down as leader so that a younger person could take over.
 Donald C. MacDonald stated that Lewis was not representing the caucus, but acting on his own.
-Though Douglas was taken aback by the suggestion, his defeat in the ensuing election bolstered Stephen's case and on October 28, 1969, Douglas announced that he would step down as leader before the NDP's 1971 convention.
+Though Douglas was taken aback by the suggestion, his defeat in the ensuing election bolstered Stephen's case, and on October 28, 1969, Douglas announced that he would step down as leader before the NDP's 1971 convention.

 David Lewis ran to succeed Douglas as national leader.
 The 1971 leadership convention was a tumultuous affair.
 A new generation of NDP activists known as The Waffle proposed many controversial resolutions, including nationalization of all natural resource industries and support for Quebec Sovereignty.
 It took the combined efforts of the NDP establishment and the sizable trade union delegation—to vote down these resolutions, which caused many bitter debates and sharply divided the convention.
 Lewis, as the leading establishment figure, won the party's leadership on April 24 in a surprisingly close race that required four ballots before he could claim victory over the Waffle's James Laxer.
 Laxer had been prominently featured in media coverage leading up to and during the convention.
 Lewis's perceived heavy-handedness in dealing with The Waffle at this and previous conventions made him many enemies, as had his involvement in most of the CCF and NDP's internal conflicts during the previous 36 years.
 Many members who had felt his wrath as party disciplinarian plotted their revenge against him.
 At his first press conference after winning the leadership, Lewis stated that he was not beholden to the Waffle, as they were soundly defeated at the convention, and that he made no promises to them.
-He also warned the party's Quebec wing that they could continue to theorize about possible self-determination resolutions, but that come election time they must pledge themselves to the party's newly confirmed federalist policy.
-He did not purge the Waffle from the NDP, but left it to his son Stephen to do in June 1972, when the party's Ontario wing resolved to disband the Waffle or kick its members out of the party if they did not comply with the disbanding order.
+He also warned the party's Quebec wing that they could continue to theorize about possible self-determination resolutions, but that, come election time, they must pledge themselves to the party's newly confirmed federalist policy.
+He did not purge the Waffle from the NDP, but left it to his son Stephen to do so in June 1972, when the party's Ontario wing resolved to disband the Waffle, or kick its members out of the party if they did not comply with the disbanding order.